Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/README.md

 As soon as we reach 10 interested users, you will pay for your set, and the order to the supplier will send.
 It takes about 18/20 days to produce and shipping.

+The Carbon and Aluminium Set comes already assembled and Ready to use with a Totally assembled Carbon fiber Pedal

 ![Alt text](https://github.com/Simdesign-Race/DIY-Carbon-Aluminium-Active-Pedals/blob/main/The%20Aluminium%20Set.PNG "The Set")

 This Aluminium set is designet to fit different kind of Linear Guide with a maximum stroke of 100mm and a total lenght of 220mm or less.